 Schools must ensure that personal data is handled in accordance with the Data Protection Act 2018.
-See St. Andrew's C of E Infant School's Privacy Notice for information about how personal data will be used.
+See Woodlea Junior School's Privacy Notice for information about how personal data will be used.

 Duty for schools to include attendance information in reports for parents